N10100010/mad_gan_thesis/code/README.md

 # TODO

-- test the execution on MNIST the experiments base class
+- create a scheduler, to manage the execution of consecutive experiments
-- ensure that the logger works as intended

 # Notes